veeso/tui-realm/crates/extra/tui-realm-treeview/README.md

 - Move up and down with `UP/DOWN` arrow keys
 - Open directories with `RIGHT`
 - Close directories with `LEFT`
+- Change window between input field and treeview with `TAB`
 - Press `ESC` to quit

 ### About performance